UdK-VPT/BuildingSystems/docs/source/buildingComponentModels.rst

 Building component models
 =========================

-In this chapter describes the component models and their exemplary allpication of the building model of the BuildingSystems library.
+This chapter describes the component models of the building model of the BuildingSystems library and their exemplary application.

 Ambience model
 --------------